Skip to content

 Loading Additional XDP Programs

-We will now load 2 more programs with different priorities to demonstrate how bpfman will ensure they are ordered correctly:
+We will now attach 2 more programs with different priorities to demonstrate how bpfman will ensure they are ordered correctly:

 Bpfman State